OPENAIRINTERFACE/openairinterface5g/CONTRIBUTING.md

       * This decision was made for the license reasons.
       * The Continuous Integration will reject your merge request.
    - All merge requests SHALL have `develop` branch as target branch.
-   - All merge requests SHALL have source branch names that SHALL not contain the `/` character.
-      * We are using a `docker` registry scheme and the image names are based on the source branch name.

 ## Coding Styles ##